RU-serious/RU-serious/README.md

 - 👋 Hi, I’m @RU-serious
-- 👀 I’m interested in Cyber Security and making security tools.
+- 👀 I’m interested in Cyber Security, Web Development, Block chain, and AI.
-- 🌱 I’m currently learning about Web app security and whatever else intrest me.
+- 🌱 I’m currently learning about Web development and Block chain.
-- 💞️ I’m looking to collaborate on helping small to mid sized businesses secure their information.
+- 💞️ I’m looking to collaborate on blockchain and Backend development projects.
 - 📫 How to reach me at CyberSec20@protonmail.com

 <!---